Converting Your Home To A Rental Property

 Advice from Top Real Estate Investor Mark Ferguson

-I reached out to Mark Ferguson for some additional advice for perspective real estate investors.
+I reached out to Mark Ferguson for some additional advice for prospective real estate investors.
 Mark is a licensed Real Estate Broker and expert real estate investor.
 Mark runs a real estate team of 8 people who help him run his REO business and sell homes of their own.
 Mark also fixes and flips many homes and has a real estate blog at www.investfoumore.com

 When converting an owner-occupied house to a rental the first thing to consider is if the house will be a good rental.
 Many homeowners choose to rent their primary residence because they can’t sell it for as much as they want and they think the market will improve if they wait it out.
 This can be a very bad choice if the house is losing money every month while you wait.
 To make matters worse the homeowners probably have no idea how to rent a home or be good landlords and they lose more money.